My Personal Core Values

 - If things don’t work out as expected, raise your voice.

-- Build solutions that work in an ever-changing environment.
+- Build solutions that work in a changing environment.

 - Try to use as little resources as possible.